IRENA 26Th Council Convenes To Advance Energy Transition Dialogue Ahead Of COP28

-Abu Dhabi-United Arab Emirates– The International Renewable Energy Agency (IRENA) is set to convene its members in Abu Dhabi tomorrow for a pivotal Council meeting, the last before the 28th Conference of the Parties (COP28), to build global momentum towards accelerating the deployment of renewables and address some of the key energy transition issues facing the world today.
+Abu Dhabi-United Arab Emirates.
+18 October 2023 – The International Renewable Energy Agency (IRENA) is set to convene its members in Abu Dhabi tomorrow for a pivotal Council meeting, the last before the 28th Conference of the Parties (COP28), to build global momentum towards accelerating the deployment of renewables and address some of the key energy transition issues facing the world today.
 The two-day meeting will be chaired by the United States of America.

+With G7 and G20 leaders agreeing to significantly scale up renewable energy, in line with IRENA's recommendations, the energy transition has gained substantial traction this year.

 WETO also outlines a comprehensive plan to address three priorities -infrastructure, policies and institutional capabilities-to accelerate the global energy transition.